This soft and chewy Classic Snickerdoodles recipe is the BEST! With plenty of cinnamon flavor, this will be your new favorite cookie recipe!

 Instructions

-- In 3 batches, add dry ingredients to wet ingredients.
+- In 3 batches, combine the dry ingredients to the wet ingredients.

-- Turn into a piece of plastic wrap and chill for 1 hour, but up to 24 hours.
-Using plastic wrap ensures the dough won’t dry out.
+- Turn the cookie dough into a piece of plastic wrap and chill for 1 hour, but up to 24 hours.
+Using plastic wrap ensures the dough won't dry out.

-- In a small, shallow bowl, combine sugar and cinnamon for rolling.
+- In a small bowl, combine the sugar and cinnamon for rolling.

 - Bake for 10 minutes, or until just cracking.
 You should be able to see shiny dough inside the cracks, which means the cookies are done.